akaur012/SQL/README.md

 ORDER BY 1
 ```

 --7.
-Write a SQL query to calculate the average sale for each month, find out the best selling month in each year.
+Calculate the average sale for each month, find out the best selling month in each year.

 ```sql
 SELECT